masifrazzaq/test/README.md

 * Both the abstractions and their implementations are extensible by subclassing.
 This implementation of Bridge pattern allows to  combine the different abstractions and implementations and extend them independently
 * changes in the implementation of an abstraction has no impact on clients
 * Shares an implementation among multiple objects and fact remains hidden from the client.
-* --------------------------------------------------------------------------------------------
-* We implemented Bridge design pattern for Context Class as an abstraction.
-NutritionContext and PhysicalActivityContext Classes work independently and are extended from Context Class.
-Similarly Context Handler is extended from AbstractHandler class, which can be extended for future use.
-The features of Bridge design patterns were also used in ContextOntology class which was extended from AbstractOntology and lastly High level context reasoner i.e. HLCReasoner was extended from AbstractReasoner class.
+* We implemented Bridge design pattern for **Context** Class as an abstraction.  **NutritionContext** and **PhysicalActivityContext** Classes work independently and are extended from **Context** Class.
+* Similarly Context Handler is extended from **AbstractHandler** class, which can be extended for future use.
+* The features of Bridge design patterns were also used in **ContextOntology** class which was extended from **AbstractOntology**
+* Lastly High level context reasoner i.e. **HLCReasoner** class is extended from **AbstractReasoner** class.
 These were the core areas of High Level Context Awareness in which Bridge Design Patterns were used.

 ## Intent & Applicability for Singleton Design Pattern
 Ensured that a class only has one instance, and provide a global point of access to it.
 We also used singleton design pattern so that
 * the instance is only extensible by subclassing without modifying their code.
 * there must be exactly one instance of a class, and it must be accessible and enforced to clients through authorized access point
-* --------------------------------------------------------------------------------------------
-* Singleton Design pattern in this implementation was applied for ContextQueryGenerator and ContextHandler classes so that they can be used further without modifying codes.
+* Singleton Design pattern in this implementation was applied for **ContextQueryGenerator** and **ContextHandler** classes so that they can be used further without modifying codes.

 # 2. Getting Started

 This consist of the following sub-headings.

 ## 2.1 Requirements

 The requirements for executing HLCA are as under:
 - Java version: JDK 1.8
 - Maven: Apache-maven-3.2.2

 ## 2.2 Installation
 - Java and JDK setup